-ON THIS PAGE: You will find out more about what factors increase the chance of developing ependymoma.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing ependymoma.
 To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.